rzarajczyk/rzarajczyk.github.io/github.md

 # Add new, modified origin URL
 git remote add origin github.com-<name>:/<repo-path>.git
 ```
-Replace `<repo-path>` with the actual path to the repository, taken from `git config --get remote.origin.url`
 Replace `<name>` with the name you put in your `~/.ssh/config` file

 ### Set the appropriate user.name and user.email in the current repo

+If you want to override your username and email in the repository, you can do it:

 ```shell
 git config user.email "your_email@example.com"
 git config user.name "Your Name"
 ```

-Note: if you struggle with remembering if you have entered correct user.name and user.email in each of your repos, I
+Note: if you struggle with remembering if you have entered correct `user.name` and `user.email`
-recommend adding this information into command prompt -
+in each of your repos, I recommend adding this information into command prompt -
 see [Agnoster Theme with Git user display](macos-setup.md#agnoster-theme-with-git-user-display)